 line 1: Given Name Surname line 2: dept. name of organization (of Affiliation) line 3: name of organization (of Affiliation) line 4: City, Country line 5: email address

-Abstract—As the concepts of blockchain and the Internet of Things are more and more popular in the field of civil and military, many researchers are working on intelligent selection of blockchain based adaptive IoT application for enhanced security.
-The research to date has tended to focus on solutions rather than comparison between different solutions.
-After research 65 papers spanning over 20 years, we are trying to give a literature review of research on lightweight blockchain of things architecture for enhanced security.
-In particular, we first introduce integration of internet with blockchain technology and we will further talk about its challenges individually.
+Abstract—As the concepts of blockchain and the Internet of Things are more and more popular in the field of civil and military, many researchers want to do research on blockchain based adaptive IoT application for enhanced security.
+In this field, there is a lack of a concise and effective literature review for them to quickly enter.
+We are trying to give a extensively review on the current prominence lightweight blockchain of things for enhanced security by researching 65 papers spanning over 10 years.
+The research to date has tended to focus on solutions rather than comparison between different solutions., In particular, we first give a rough introduction to the background of blockchain and the Internet of Things and core technologies related to these two fields such as asymmetric encryption.
+Next, we talk about some newly published papers in these areas and make some comments on them.
+Finally, based on the research results of these papers, and we discuss some possible research directions in the future.

 Keywords—Collaborative security, Lightweight blockchain of things, Blockchain security, IoT security, Traceability System